-You’ll have to pay more to share your account.
+You have to pay more to share your account.

 Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
 However, they won’t affect the price you pay or our editorial independence.
 Read more here.

 The idea is to stop people from sharing their login details with friends and family to watch in different homes.
-Those people will instead have to pay for their own Netflix account, or the original account holder can add people on as “Extra Members”.
+Those people instead have to pay for their own Netflix account, or the original account holder can add people on as “Extra Members”.

-How will Extra Members work?
+How does Extra Members work?

 Here’s how that works with each one, plus the base monthly price:

-- Netflix Standard (normal price £10.99) – One Extra Member
+- Netflix Standard (normal price £12.99) – One Extra Member can be added

-- Netflix Premium (normal price £15.99) – Two Extra Members
+- Netflix Premium (normal price £18.99) – Two Extra Members can be added

 - Standard – 2 devices at one time